wieslawsoltes/Dock/docs/dock-context-locator.md

 ```

 During `InitDockable` the factory looks up the dockable `Id` in
-`ContextLocator` and assigns the returned object to `dockable.Context`.
+`ContextLocator` and assigns the returned object to `dockable.Context` when it
+is still `null`.
+If the id is not found, it falls back to
+`DefaultContextLocator`.

 ## `DefaultContextLocator` fallback